dr-croc/Android/Android Architecture/MVC/Java/README.md

 2. View -> TextView -> for showing the data
 3. Controller -> MainActivity.java -> button request from the activity for the data

+For better understanding :
+Suppose you went to a resturant for drinking a bottle of water, so you went there,
+1. you opended the fridge
+2. you get the water bottle
+3. you pay

+So here ->
+1. Model -> Bottle
+2. View -> You
+3. Controller -> You

+same like above example, you request data from your api/database,  for showing the data you create a text view and for resutl you used button from main activity